h2oai/datatable/docs/manual/comparison_with_pandas.rst

     IndexError: single positional indexer is out-of-bounds

-As stated earlier, ``datatable`` keys are used for joins, not row subsetting, and as such selection similar to ``loc`` with the row label is not possible.
+As stated earlier, ``datatable`` has the `key <https://datatable.readthedocs.io/en/latest/api/frame/key.html#datatable-frame-key>`__ property, which is used for joins, not row subsetting, and as such selection similar to ``loc`` with the row label is not possible.

 .. code-block:: python